siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 4u.
 $$

+So the second step is exactly "same merged energy, twice the density" relative to the already-overlapped $2u$ state.

 So the $4u$ picture is two-step: exact overlap removes the second occupied extent, giving $2u$; strengthened closure then contracts the merged extent from $V$ to $V/2$, giving $4u$.
 On this reading, concentration is not the